 - Database deployments: Redgate’s SQL Change Automation (as it was called then).

 - Deployment server: None, although at the time, I thought the build server = deployment server.

 TFS 2012 was on its way out, so it didn’t make sense to continue using it.
 My team was part of the group who switched over to Git and TeamCity.

 Redgate had flown out to help us.
 We had a prototype working with their tooling.
 We discussed SSDT and RoundhousE, but they failed for roughly the same reason.
 95% of the people making the database changes did so in SQL Server Management Studio, and too many people forgot to migrate those changes over to SSDT or RoundhousE.
-Our discussion, along with the process we designed, led to the following key requirements of the tooling:
+Our discussion, along with the process we designed, led to the following key requirements for the tooling:

 - Can save database changes from SSMS.

 - Majority of changes handled by the tool (add a column, delete a column, change stored procedure) with the ability to have complex changes manually written and stored (move column to a new table).

 RoundhousE met 1 out of the 3 (can save database changes from SSMS), and SSDT met 1 out of the 3 (majority of complex changes handled by the tool).
 It made sense for us to continue using Redgate with the pilot.

 We didn’t have a deployment server, but after the Redgate folk explained the benefits and features of Octopus Deploy, we did a quick POC using TeamCity, Redgate, and Octopus Deploy.
 The POC took about an hour to put together and showed a great deal of promise, so we decided to use Octopus Deploy for the pilot.